 Use tarps, cardboard or blankets with supports to do this.
 No matter what you use, though, don’t let it sag into your brooder or sit too near the lamps.

-Note: Never close your brooder tight when it isn’t necessary.
+Note: Never close your brooder tightly when it isn’t necessary.
 Chicks need fresh air, so whenever possible, provide good ventilation and even open windows.
-Ventilation will also remove moisture out of the pen and help keep bedding drier, all of which results in healthier chicks.
+Ventilation will also remove moisture from the pen and help keep bedding drier, all of which results in healthier chicks.

 Leah Smith